 SAN FRANCISCO, Calif.
 (August 22, 2019) Mission Bio, Inc., the pioneer in targeted single-cell DNA analysis and precision genomics, today announced the launch of Copy Number Analysis, extending Copy Number Variation (CNV) capabilities to its Tapestri Platform with no changes to the current workflow.
 With this latest capability, Mission Bio’s Tapestri® Platform now stands as the first and only commercial platform for single-cell DNA analysis, with comprehensive insight into mutations and CNVs from the same cell on a single platform, expanding the company’s leadership in single-cell DNA analysis for oncology.

-CNVs, where portions of the chromosome are amplified or deleted, are the cause of many genetic disorders and are present in nearly all types of cancers.
+CNVs, where portions of the chromosome are amplified or deleted, are the cause of many genetic disorders and are present in 45 percent of cancers.
 When determining the clonal heterogeneity across a cancer sample, it’s important to comprehensively measure both DNA mutations and copy number alterations in every cell because disease progression and therapy response are based on differences in genetic alterations across cells.
 This includes both single nucleotide variations (SNVs), which are prognostic and provide insight into the disease development and progression, and CNVs, which tend to predict the severity of the disease.

 “Access to both SNVs and CNVs at the single-cell level, from the same cell, gives us higher resolution to explore tumor evolution and disease progression,” said Samra Turajlic, M.D., of Francis Crick Institute.
 “We look forward to analyzing these novel data types to help us better resolve the genetic and cellular heterogeneity in cancer.”